Grace AND Works?

 Parable of the 10 virgins...

 Christ teaches that half of these were church members... virgins... who had what?
-Little oil in their lamps.
-Oil signifying God's Holy Spirit.
+A little oil in their lamps, oil signifying God's Holy Spirit.
 They, perhaps, felt "grace" was enough and coasted on that.
-Christ claims He didn't even know them.
+Christ claims He didn't even know them because of this inattention to His word and commandments.

 you cursed, into everlasting fire, prepared for the devil and his angels: 42 For